coop182/jquery.dfp.js/Readme.markdown

 By default this script will look for ad units with a class of `adunit` but you can of course use jQuery selectors as well.

-This minimum information required for an ad unit to function is having the ad unit specified.
+The minimum information required for an ad unit to function is having the ad unit specified.
 To do this you can use the id parameter of the element, for example.

     <div class="adunit" id="Ad_unit_id"></div>